Best TVs of 2024 tested: top OLEDs, Mini-LEDs and QLEDs for December

 What you need to know

-It's not shocking to us to see the Hisense U8 series at the top of our list — its predecessor, the Hisense U8K, held this spot for most of last year.
+It shouldn't be much of a surprise that the Hisense U8 series is at the top of the list — its predecessor, the Hisense U8K, held this spot for most of last year.
 But what makes the Hisense U8N even better than its predecessor is the uptick in brightness.
 This TV can output over 3,000 nits in HDR, which means you're more than covered if you feel like TVs often look too dim and are hard to see.
 Its color vibrancy is also off the charts, second only to a Sony TV that costs three times as much money.

 In short, the U8N offers performance we'd expect from a $2,000 TV for under $1,000.